hermangoncalves/fastmux/Readme.md

 - **Learning**: To serve as a practical example for studying how to use Go's `net/http` package effectively.
 - **Library Design**: To demonstrate clean and modular design principles for building reusable Go libraries.
 - **Simplicity**: To provide a minimal, easy-to-understand router implementation that supports basic routing functionality.

-This makes FastMux an excellent tool for developers who want to learn more about Go's HTTP handling, routing mechanisms, and how to structure a Go library.

 ---